-FOFB system for PETRA IV is planned to perform orbit correction for the full range of disturbance spectrum, i.e. from quasi-DC to high frequency (1 kHz).
-The slow correctors distributed along the ring will correct large and slow orbit offset drifts.
+FOFB system for PETRA IV is planned to perform orbit correction for the full range of disturbance spectrum i.e. from quasi-DC to high frequency (1 kHz).
+Larger static orbit offsets will be corrected by the slow correctors distributed along the ring.
 The FOFB system will correct fast perturbations referenced to the orbit maintained by slow correctors during machine commissioning.
 A total of 789 beam position monitors (BPMs) and 322 fast correctors in the vertical plane, and 200 fast correctors in the horizontal plane will be available for the FOFB.
-The FOFB system for PETRA IV is planned to have an extended star topology which will have 1 global central node marked as "GLO" between supply building 12 and 13 and 15 local nodes (LOC), see Fig. 1.
+The FOFB system for PETRA